Project 1 for CS 371R: Information Retrieval and Web Search

 Problem

 One of the problems with VSR is that it does not consider the proximity of the query words in the document.
 With a bag-of-words model, the location of words in the document is irrelevant, only their frequency matters.
-Therefore, multi-word queries where the specific combination of words indicates a specific concept only when occuring close together, are not handled very well.
+Therefore, multi-word queries where the specific combination of words indicates a specific concept only when occurring close together, are not handled very well.

 You Fix It